Large-scale Environmental Data Science with ExaGeoStatR: Introduction

-Existing \proglang{R} packages for fitting GRFs include \pkg{fields} \citep{fields}, \pkg{geoR} \citep{geoR}, \pkg{spBayes} \citep{Finley:2007aa, Finley:2015aa}, \pkg{RandomFields} \citep{RandomFields1, RandomFields2}, \pkg{INLA} \citep{rue2009approximate, martins2013bayesian}, \pkg{bigGP} \citep{bigGP}.
+Existing \R packages for fitting GRFs include \geor \citep{geoR}, \fields \citep{fields}, \spbayes\citep{Finley:2007aa, Finley:2015aa}, \randomfields \citep{RandomFields1, RandomFields2}, \inla \citep{rue2009approximate, martins2013bayesian}, \biggp \citep{bigGP}.
 These packages feature different degrees of flexibility as well as computational capacity.
-The \pkg{spBayes} package fits GP models in the context of Bayesian or hierarchical modeling based on MCMC.
-The \pkg{RandomFields} package implements the Cholesky factorization method, the circulant embedding method \citep{dietrich1996fast}, and an extended version of Matheron's turning bands method \citep{matheron1973intrinsic} for the maximum likelihood estimation of GRFs.
-The \pkg{INLA} package uses an integrated nested Laplace approximation to tackle additive models with a latent GRF, which outperforms the MCMC method.
-The \pkg{bigGP} package utilizes distributed memory systems through MPI \citep{gropp1999using} to implement the estimation, prediction, and simulation of GRFs.
-The packages \pkg{fields} and \pkg{geoR} both estimate the GRF covariance structures designed for spatial statistics while \pkg{geoR} provides more flexibilities, such as estimating the mean structure and the variable transformation parameters.
-Among these popular packages, only the \pkg{bigGP} package, according to our knowledge, focuses on parallel computing, which is essential for solving problems in data-rich environments.
-Our package \pkg{ExaGeoStatR}, at the current stage, performs data generation, parameter estimation and spatial prediction for the univariate GRF with mean zero and a Mat\'ern covariance structure, which is a fundamental model in spatial statistics.
-We feature breakthroughs in the optimization routine for the maximum likelihood estimation and the utilization of heterogeneous computational units.
-Specifically, we build on the optimization library NLOPT \citep{johnson2014nlopt} and provide a unified API for multicore systems, GPUs, clusters, and supercomputers.
-The package also supports using the great circle distance in constructing the covariance matrix.
-These parallelization features largely reduce the time-per-iteration in the maximum likelihood estimation compared with existing packages and make GRFs even with $10^6$ locations estimable on hardware accessible to most institutions.
+The \spbayes package fits GP models in the context of Bayesian or hierarchical modeling based on MCMC.
+The {\randomfields} package implements the Cholesky factorization method, the circulant embedding method \citep{dietrich1996fast}, and an extended version of Matheron's turning bands method \citep{matheron1973intrinsic} for the maximum likelihood estimation of GRFs.
+The {\inla} package uses an integrated nested Laplace approximation to tackle additive models with a latent GRF, which outperforms the MCMC method.
+The {\biggp} package utilizes distributed memory systems through RMPI \citep{gropp1999using} to implement the estimation, prediction, and simulation of GRFs.
+The packages {\geor} and {\fields} both estimate the GRF covariance structures designed for spatial statistics while \geor provides more flexibilities, such as estimating the mean structure and the variable transformation parameters.
+Among these popular packages, only the {\biggp} package, according to our knowledge, focuses on distributed computing, which is essential for solving problems in data-rich environments in exact mode.
+The {\biggp} package was built using the {\em RMPI} and {\em OpenMP} libraries to facilitate GP calculations on manycore systems.
+The {\biggp} package relies on block-based algorithms to perform the underlying linear algebra operations required to perform the GP calculations.
+Compared to the {\biggp} package, \exageostatr provide better performance since it depends on the state-of-the-art parallel linear algebra operations through applying tile-based algorithms to perform the required linear solvers.
+Table~\ref{tab:pkgs} provides a summary of some of the existing packages for fitting GRFs.
+The comparison includes common features for each package and if it supports parallel execution or not.